quiiver/sals-services/content/posts/goods/2023-04-20-favorite-sweater.md

 featured_image: images/holland-lop.jpeg
 authorimage: images/holland-lop.jpeg
 author: E
+price: 5
 ---
-This art piece will remind you of fuzzy sweaters, and a cup of cocoa by the fire. $5 to get.
+This art piece will remind you of fuzzy sweaters, and a cup of cocoa by the fire.